COVID-19: States Cut Red Tape on Nurse Licensing for Crisis Response

 Amid the current Coronavirus 2019 (COVID-19) pandemic, federal and state governments are working together to ensure that healthcare providers are available to help patients in the areas that are hardest hit.
 That includes bringing in travel nurses across state lines when necessary.

 To that end, governors allow their state boards of nursing to temporarily change their licensing restrictions and slash the time normally needed to apply and be approved for crisis response nursing jobs.

 We’ve pulled together some important information about these changes in nurse licensing.

 Verifying Current Nursing Licenses

-Current and prospective travel nurses that work with AMN Healthcare’s travel nursing partners can get help from their recruitment team to verify all the states where they hold a valid license to practice.
-In addition, they can use NCSBN’s national Nursys online database or the state board sites to quickly check their nurse licensure.
+Current and prospective travel nurses who work with AMN Healthcare’s travel nursing partners can help their recruitment team verify all the states where they hold a valid license to practice.
+In addition, they can use NCSBN’s national Nursys online database or the state board sites to check their nurse licensure quickly.

 Nurses who already hold a multistate nursing license as part of the Nurse Licensure Compact (NLC) can quickly get to work in more than 30 states that participate in the compact.

 STATE REGULATORY CHANGES IN NURSE LICENSURE DUE TO COVID-19

 The majority of states have announced they are temporarily changing certain requirements that will affect nurses practicing in their states due to the impact of the coronavirus on their healthcare workforce.
 Every state, territory, and the District of Columbia have now declared a state of emergency, allowing nurses licensed in other states to be fast-tracked for practice.

 Our recruitment professionals stand ready to help travelers get the required licensing and approvals to work in all 50 states and the District of Columbia.